LJDoodle/CMAC/README.md

 D_train is somewhat discretionary, but must make sense within the context of your dataset.

 FOR THE MIMO CMAC, in_dim MUST BE GREATER THAN ONE.
-For a CMAC with one dimension of input, there are a variety of models available.
+For a CMAC with one dimension of input, there are a variety of other models available.

 Equation numbers are usually references to Wu et al. (2011)